This article was updated on 05/30/20.

 Additionally, if you live in a hurricane-prone area, chances are your state will have a hurricane deductible.
 Designed to keep coastline home insurance affordable, these deductibles can cost a homeowner anywhere from 1% to 5% of the homes value.

 Make sure you can afford to pay a large deductible if your home is hit.
 Keep in mind that insurance covers the replacement cost of your home, not what your taxing entity values your property at.
+Another thing to take into consideration is that for structural damage (including things like kitchen cabinets), insurance pays only for materials.
+Labor is on you.
+That means getting about 50 cents on the dollar.

 Dont let Protection Wash Away